sigasi/sigasi_insights/content/manual/rules/verilog_assignments.md

 ---
-title: Verilog assignment patterns
+title: Verilog Assignment Patterns
 ---

 Sigasi Studio has several checks on Verilog assignment patterns.

 ## Default member must be last

-Concrete assignments must preceed more general assignments, otherwise some of those assignments might be ignored (rule 28).
+Concrete assignments must precede more general assignments.
+Otherwise, some of those assignments might be ignored (rule 28).
 In particular:

 * for arrays, `default` must be at the end of the list